radhian/reconciliation-system/README.md

 * ⚠️ Any configuration change requires a full application restart to take effect.
 Future Improvement: Implement dynamic or hot-reloadable configuration using tools like Viper, Consul, or environment watchers.

+#### 3. In-Memory Cache Without External Visibility
+The current locking mechanism is implemented using in-memory cache, which lacks external observability.

+* ⚠️ There is no visibility for debugging or monitoring the lock state across processes or nodes.
+Future Improvement: Replace in-memory cache with a distributed cache like Redis to enable robust locking, visibility, and fault tolerance.